Greenfield: Your First Project¶

 Six parallel reviewers check security, code quality, performance, patterns, testing, and documentation.

-Step 6: Deploy¶
+Step 6: Finalize¶

-Before merging, run the deployment check:
+Before merging, run the final quality check:

 This verifies security, migration safety, and compliance before release.